 Time(n)=n*bit_time+Tx_DCD*(-1)n

-Time(n) is the time of the nth transition.
+Time(n) is the time of the nth possible transition.

+Note that all equations using jitter parameters that can be defined as UI shall be assumed to seconds in these formulae.

 The following text is added immediately before Table 1 on page 148: Jitter, Noise and Clock Parameters